 Computers bring many benefits and most businesses could not function without them.
 Unfortunately, along with the convenience and opportunities that computers bring, they also brings opportunities for criminals to attack your business from within.
 'Malware' is the general term used to describe malicious software intended to harm your computers, computer network and business.

 Traditional telephone lines are being replaced by internet-based telephony, which means the technology used for telephones is changing.
-The old telephone lines based on analogue technology and on ISDN 2 will eventually be phased out and replaced.
+The old telephone lines based on analogue technology and on ISDN 2 and ISDN 30 are now being phased out.

 If you take payment from credit or debit cards, security of your customers' data is important.
 Businesses taking card payment must comply with the Payment Card Industry Data Security Standard (PCI DSS).
 This article explains more about the standard and how you can meet it.